lpesk/tunemail/readme.txt

 wake you up in the morning.
 Or at whatever time of day you want to wake up.
 Disclaimer: this is a bad idea.

+Materials:

-Materials: Revision B Raspberry Pi Wifi adaptor or ethernet connection for RPi Adafruit 16x2 RGB LCD display + potentiometer 1 latching button or switch 2 momentary buttons or switches Throwaway gmail account
+1. Revision B Raspberry Pi
+2. Wifi adaptor or ethernet connection for RPi
+3. Adafruit 16x2 RGB LCD display + potentiometer
+4. One latching button or switch
+5. Two momentary buttons or switches
+6. Throwaway gmail account

 Setup: